datavysta/vysta-client/README.md

 - `filter`: Filter expression
 - `recordCount`: Set to true to include total record count in response header
 - `q`: Optional search term for full-text search across relevant fields
+- `select`: Specifies which fields to include in the response.
+Can be used in multiple ways:
+    - As an array: `select=id,name`
+    - As an object mapping field names to custom labels: `select=id=no,name=label`
+    - You can mix and match both formats: `select=id,name=label`
+    - The order in which fields appear in `select` determines their order in the response.

 Example:
 ```typescript